vemarajusaikrishna/hld/youtube/readme.txt

 The selected CDN server then serves the video content to the user from its cache, minimizing the distance data needs to travel.

+How to decreaes latency in video delivery?
+Initial Upload: When a video is uploaded to YouTube, it is first processed and stored in a central data center.

+Replication to Regional Data Centers: YouTube proactively replicates content to regional data centers and cache locations, often before users in those regions explicitly request the video.
+This preemptive approach helps improve the delivery speed and reduces latency for viewers.

+Caching for Popular Content: For videos that gain popularity or are expected to be popular (like trending videos), YouTube may push those videos to multiple cache locations in advance.
+This ensures that when users in different regions request the video, it can be delivered quickly without needing to retrieve it from the original data center.

+On-Demand Caching: For less popular or niche content, videos may initially be stored only in the central data center.
+If a user requests such content from a specific region, YouTube will then cache it in the nearest data center.
+This on-demand approach helps optimize storage and bandwidth usage.